arsip/bestguess/Notes.md

 # Rationale

 After using hyperfine (https://github.com/sharkdp/hyperfine), I've concluded it has the wrong approach.
-There are two problems and a couple of design limitations.
+There are two problems and some design limitations.

+A proper critique of Hyperfine would include (at length) a description of its strengths.
+This is not such a critique, though in fairness to Hyperfine it is an excellent tool overall.
+Aside from the statistics it calculates, the tool is well thought out.
+It works on many platforms and automates many aspects of benchmarking well.
+The output is very well displayed, showing careful attention to detail in presenting result summaries.

 **Problem 1:** Hyperfine assumes a normal distribution when calculating all of the stats, and performance measurements are not normally distributed.
 There is a minimum time that may be approached, but which can never be surpassed because there is a certain number of cycles needed to execute a deterministic algorithm.

-I do not want to rely its statistical calculations.
+Performance data may well follow a log-normal distribution.
+In any case, we have used an Anderson-Darling test to confirm that the data we are seeing (in a variety of settings across a variety of platforms) is astoundingly far from being normally distributed.

+Because all of Hyperfine's statistics are calculated assuming a normal distribution, we cannot rely on its (1) standard deviation, (2) outlier detection, or (3) mean values.
+(Because performance can get almost arbitrarily bad, but can only get so good, high runtimes skew the mean.)

 **Problem 2:** There is no basis (best practice or scientific evidence) to suggest that any of the following default features are appropriate and work